jcjorel/clonesquad-ec2-pet-autoscaler/docs/CONFIGURATION_REFERENCE.md

 This setting control when Configuration/Scheduler DynamoDB tables are taken.
 It also updates the Metadata queriable with Athena.

+By default, an hourly cron job is defined.

 > Setting this parameter to `disabled` will disable the feature even if the Cloudformation parameter [`MetadataAndBackupS3Path`](DEPLOYMENT_REFERENCE.md#metadataandbackups3path) is defined.